hotoffthehamster/ansi-escape-room/README.rst

 Very simple Python library for color and formatting in terminal.
 Collection of color codes and names for 256 color terminal setups.
-The following is a list of 256 colors for Xterm, containing an example of the displayed color, Xterm Name, Xterm Number.
+The following is a list of 256 colors for Xterm, containing an example of the displayed color, Xterm Name, Xterm Number and HEX.

 `[CHANGELOG] <https://github.com/dslackw/colored/blob/master/CHANGELOG>`_